BagPipe: Accelerating Deep Recommendation Model Training: Background Motivation

+\textbf{Offline Training vs Online Training.} Recommendation models are trained in both online and offline mode.
+Offline training involves training the model on large amounts of historical data with emphasis on throughput.
+Alternatively, online training is performed only on the recently acquired data to account for latest user preferences and is latency sensitive.
+To boost performance and prevent catastrophic forgetting~\cite{french1999catastrophic,kumaran2016learning}, researchers actively perform offline training, even for models in production.
+According to a study by Meta~\cite{acun2021understanding} offline training is responsible for more than 50\% cycles of all ML model training cycles.
+This shows that offline training of recommendation models is an important workload.
+In this work our primary focus is on offline training of recommendation models.

-Next we discuss the system setup used for training recommendation Models. \paragraph{Training Setup.} Recommendation models are extremely large and are currently among the largest ML models used in enterprises.
-Recently Facebook released a 12 Trillion parameter recommendation model~\cite{mudigere2021software}; in comparison GPT-2 is 175 Billion parameters.
-However, more than 99\% of parameters in these models are for embedding tables which have sparse access patterns.
-This extremely large model size combined with the sparse access pattern introduces a number of new challenges in distributed training.
+\textbf{Training Setup.} Recommendation models are extremely large and are currently among the largest ML models used in enterprises.
+Meta recently released a 12 Trillion parameter recommendation model~\cite{mudigere2021software}; in comparison GPT-3 has 175 Billion parameters.
+However, embedding tables with sparse access patterns account for more than 99\% of parameters.
+The combination of extremely large model sizes with the sparse access pattern introduces several new challenges in distributed training.
 Figure~\ref{fig:model_arch} shows a schematic of a deep learning based recommendation model.
-In a typical DLRM training, neural network (NN) parameters are stored on the GPUs and are replicated.
-The dense NN parameters are trained in data-parallel fashion and gradients are synchronised using the all-reduce communication collective.
-However, embedding tables are extremely large to hold in single GPU memory and often can not even fit into CPU memory of a single worker.
-Therefore, embedding tables are typically partitioned across nodes and stored in CPU memory, thus being trained in a model-parallel fashion.
-The embeddings are fetched using the all-to-all collective~\cite{mpialltoall}.
-Figure~\ref{fig:existing_training_setup} gives an overview of the existing training setup.
-In our experiments we observe that almost 75\% of the time is spent in embedding lookups and write-backs, when performing training on 8 \emph{p3.2xlarge} instances.
+In a typical DLRM training setup, dense neural network (NN) parameters are replicated and stored on the GPUs and trained in data-parallel fashion, where gradients are synchronized using the all-reduce communication collective.
+However, embedding tables are extremely large to hold in the GPU memory and are usually partitioned.

+\textbf{Existing Systems.} Several systems have been designed to perform offline recommendation model training due to it's popularity.
+Training systems like TorchRec~\cite{torchrec}, FB-Research's DLRM~\cite{dlrmopensource} and HugeCTR~\cite{hugectr} partition the embedding table across different GPUs and train them in a model-parallel fashion.
+Embeddings are fetched using all-to-all collective~\cite{mpialltoall}.
+While, TorchRec tries to overlap embedding-related operations, like remote embedding reads and writebacks, with the compute-intensive portion of the neural network, the amount of embedding data that needs to be fetched still adds significant overhead during training.
+Figure~\ref{fig:time_distribution} shows a breakdown of the time taken for one iteration of training when using TorchRec~\cite{torchrec}.
+We observe that when using 8 training machines (AWS \emph{p3.2xlarge instances}), the overheads when compared to an ideal baseline that does not perform any embedding lookups, is around 70\% for the DLRM~\cite{naumov2019deep} and 75\% for DeepFM~\cite{guo2017deepfm}.